 Takayama Festival Floats Exhibition Hall

 On display are over 800 shishi (lion) masks, instruments and drums related to festival dances.
-The main draw are the twice-hourly...
+The main draw is the twice-hourly puppet...

 Yoshijima Heritage House